Skip to Content

 • The date the lease will expire or terminate.

-Landlords and tenants must keep copies of all written notices for their records.
-Also, landlords should ensure that the language they use complies with all applicable laws and regulations and that they are not discriminatory.
+Landlords and tenants are required to save copies of all written notices as documentation.
+Furthermore, landlords must guarantee that their wording complies with all applicable laws and standards and that they are not discriminatory.

 Alternate Communication Methods for Landlords

-Landlords have various methods to communicate with their tenants, each with advantages and disadvantages.
-To maintain good tenant relationships, landlords should choose the communication methods that best suit their personal preferences and the needs of their tenants.
-Some tenants may prefer email or text messages for their convenience, while others may prefer in-person meetings or phone calls.
+Landlords can communicate with tenants through various methods, each possessing strengths and weaknesses.
+To foster enduring connections, landlords ought to choose communication methods that align with their objectives and their tenants’ needs.
+Some tenants may prefer email or text for convenience, while others might wish for in-person meetings or phone calls.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.